sunfounder/picar-x/docs/source/python_avoid.rst

     echo_pin = Pin("D3")
     sonar = Ultrasonic(trig_pin, echo_pin)

-Read the distance value of ultrasonic detection, and set the judgment range: below 25cm, set the steering servo to -35° (turn left).
+The following code snippet reads the distance value reported by the ultrasonic module, and if the distance is below 25cm (10 inches) it will set the steering servo from 0° (straight) to -35° (turn left).

 .. code-block:: python